DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

       * prevents traffic control devices from blocking or dropping communications because devices know what the packet contains
       * often used to enable communication between otherwise disconnected systems
       * can be used if a primary protocol is not routable and to keep the total number of supported protocols to a minimum
-      * difficult to monitor the content of traffic (when useing IDS/IDS, filtering, etc)
+      * difficult to monitor the content of traffic (when using IDS/IDS, filtering, etc)
     * bypasses security features (firewalls, gateways, etc)
     * encapsulates restricted contents inside packets that are authorized for transmission
-    * VPN data is not viewable, accessible, scanable or filterable (due to tunneling / encryption)
+    * VPN data is not viewable, accessible, scannable or filterable (due to tunneling / encryption)
     * security solutions should be place outside of the VPN tunnel to act on the data after it is decrypted and return to normal LAN ops
     * operates in either of two modes:
       * **_Transport Mode_**